turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 ## Recap

-*   Reviewing the big-picture
+* How would the warehouse program work differently if we had multiple instances of the warehouse subscription?
+What about multiple instances of the publishing application?
 * Recap the learning goals
+* Reviewing the big-picture message lifecycle
 * Questions

 ## Addendum